-New Hampshire Bar Association
+New Hampshire Bar Association Litigation Guidelines

 Amended by the New Hampshire Bar Association Board of Governors March 3, 2016

 Originally Adopted December 2, 1999

-Those guidelines set forth herein which are aspirational only are not to be used as a basis for litigation, liability, discipline, sanctions or penalties of any type.
+The guidelines set forth herein, which are aspirational only, are not to be used as a basis for litigation, liability, discipline, sanctions or penalties of any type.

 1. CONTINUANCES AND EXTENSIONS OF TIME

 - First requests for reasonable extensions of time to respond to litigation deadlines, whether relating to pleadings, automatic disclosures, discovery, or motions, should ordinarily be assented to as a matter of courtesy unless time is of the essence.
 A first extension should be allowed even if counsel requesting it has previously refused to grant an extension.